Cobb Salad Platter

 I went for the classic ingredients and laid them all out in rows on a large platter over my greens.

-• Chopped Romaine- the based layer under the ingredients.
+• Chopped Romaine—the crunchy base layer under the ingredients.

-• Bacon—I crisped up some bacon, let it cool and then crushed it into bite-sized pieces.
-You can also cube it up first then cook it on the stovetop.
+• Bacon—I crisped up some bacon, let it cool, then chopped it into bite-sized pieces.
+You can also chop it first then cook it on the stovetop.

 • Blue cheese—I didn’t go for the traditional Roquefort here, mine’s just a regular stinky and crumbly blue cheese.
 Focus on finding one that crumbles easily, and is flavorful enough to contrast the other ingredients in the bowl.

-• Cucumber—chopped into cubes, I used a regular english cucumber.
+• Cucumber—I used a regular english cucumber (it’s the bigger one!).
 Persian cucumbers are also a great option, just slice them into rounds.

 • Avocado—make sure you get a ripe one!
 You can squeeze just a few drops of lemon juice on top so that it doesn’t brown.

 • Dressing—any vinaigrette will do nicely, I used an olive oil and balsamic based one.
-Use your favorite and it will be great!
+Use your favorite or put out a few different kinds!

 When to Serve This?